alexqfredrickson/notes/aws/aws.md

 AWS Cognito is a service that allows authorization, authentication, and provisionment of user directories to web and mobile applications.
 It leverages OAuth 2.0 access tokens and AWS credentials.
 It allows users to authenticate via Google and Facebook.

+Cognito can be integrated with AWS Lambda to execute functions pre-sign-up, post-confirmation, pre-/post-authntication, etc. - via Lambda triggers.

 #### User Pools

 When you want to provide authentication or authorization to an app or API, you create a Cognito User Pool.
 It functions as a user directory.
 It can also act as an OIDC identity provider or service provider.
 It is SAML 2.0-compliant.